FOSSforlife/music-production-guide/README.md

 - [iZotope - How To Mix Vocals from Start to Finish](https://www.youtube.com/watch?v=jdIyIcH1_G8)

 ## Synthesizers
-Start with [Serum](https://xferrecords.com/products/serum).
+If you're willing to spend a little extra and want the ability to download lots of high-quality presets, go with [Serum](https://xferrecords.com/products/serum).
+If you don't care as much about presets, want to learn sound design, or are just strapped for cash, go with [Vital](https://vital.audio).

 Below are some tutorials and free presets:
 - [Dorian Day - Serum in Depth](https://www.youtube.com/playlist?list=PLrqs7vRFQ4rbeHxoDJHDGL3UkHgbcLZ62)
 - [Live 10 Wavetables for Serum](https://drive.google.com/file/d/1nFMuDHQpAMytbiVQlzL8kPKyxLbZSbYY/view) (highly recommended!)
 - [1700 free wavetables](https://www.reddit.com/r/edmproduction/comments/2jhew1/1700_waveforms_for_serums_wavetable_download_link/)

+Also recommended: [Signalizer](http://www.jthorborg.com/index.html?ipage=signalizer) is an oscilloscope plugin (also includes a spectrum analyzer and vector scope), which is invaluable for analyzing your synth patches and effects in realtime.

 ## Samples

+Once you've downloaded some samples, if you have a few extra bucks to spend, use [Sononym](https://www.sononym.net) for managing and analyzing your sample library.

 ### Free
 - [MusicRadar - over 70,000 samples organized by category](https://www.musicradar.com/news/tech/free-music-samples-royalty-free-loops-hits-and-multis-to-download)